If you would like to find a Sports Chaplain for your team, then please contact us below.

 Sports Chaplaincy provides a non-judgmental and supportive service to athletes and their support crew of any faith origin.
 It is an important part of running a major international event such as the Cricket World Cup to ensure all participants are well cared for and supported.
 Sports Chaplaincy provided this valuable service for us as the Event Organisers and we are very grateful for their support.

-Nick Willis MNZM, Olympic 1500m silver and bronze medalist
+Nick Willis MNZM, Olympic 1500m silver medalist

 The integrity and sincerity I observed in Ross [Sports Chaplain], made it very comfortable for me to share my anxieties and stresses in the final days leading into the IAAF World Cup, in Athens, Greece.
 Having Ross at the Olympic Games, to help mentor and support myself and other athletes [was] incredibly beneficial.